Oral and Gut Bacteria Influence on Heart Disease

 - A twofold increase in Atrial Fibrillation (AFib) during Irritable Bowel Disease flare-ups.
 Stroke risk was exclusive to the active IBD flare-ups (Kristensen et al., 2014).

-- SIBO may be a very early indicator of Atherosclerosis and people with SIBO may be at an increased risk for atherosclerosis (Ponziani et al., 2017).
+- SIBO may be a very early indicator of Atherosclerosis, and people with SIBO may be at an increased risk for atherosclerosis (Ponziani et al., 2017).

 - Vascular calcifications/High Calcium Score: the gut bacteria make vitamin K2/menaquinone-7 (vitamin K2/MK-7), which prevents calcium from depositing on the blood vessel walls.
 A subclinical Vitamin K2 deficiency can be determined by elevated undercarboxylated MGP (uc-MGP).
 Elevated uc-MGP is associated with an increased incidence of arterial calcification for which vitamin K2, not K1 supplementation, can improve (Brandenburg et al., 2015)(Gast et al., 2009).
 MK-7 supplementation significantly decreases calcium from displacing into the arteries.